 Most online advertisers start with Google Search and rightly so.
 You are reaching out to potential clients who have expressed a direct need for your product and are likely to become consumers soon.
-Google Display Network is often regarded as an expensive way to generate leads and most advertisers either get to it later or use it primarily for branding, not lead generation.
+Google Display Network is often regarded as an expensive way to generate leads.
+Most advertisers either get to it later or use it primarily for branding, not lead generation.

-However, there are certain situations where Google Display Network is more efficient than Google Search:
+However, in some situations where Google Display Network is better than Google Search:

 1. If your product is a niche product and not applicable to a large audience